New Year, New Promotions

 Hunters' design is centred around a revamped open public space known as Donnelly Green.
 Much of the concept focused on improving accessibility with the creation of new safe routes across the site and closing off existing unsafe routes.

-A major triumph for the project will be for residents to remain living within their homes whilst the regeneration works are carried out.
+A major triumph for the project will be for residents to remain living within their own homes whilst the regeneration works are carried out.
 A vast number of the properties were purchased through the Right to Buy scheme and as a result, the architectural team utilised their skills and experience to steer a comprehensive masterplan through extensive consultation.
 Construction is projected to start within the next couple of weeks.

 Hunters' client for this project Moat Homes, a Housing Association established for over 50 years, who work across London and the South East of England.
 Moat build an average of 500-600 homes every year, owning and managing around 20,000 homes.